Nsustain/nsustain.com/CONTRIBUTING.md

 Make pull requests to
 `develop`.
 All features on the
 `develop` branch are tested
+in the maintainers'
-in a test environment first.
+test environment first.
-After all tests pass, all commits in `develop` will be merged to `main`.
+After all tests pass, all commits on `develop` will be merged to `main`.

 When you make a pull request,
 GitHub automatically sends an email